 - Wednesday - Assembly given by the Ministry Team of St. Mary's parish church, Woodchester

 - Thursday - Assembly delivered by our headteacher or led by one of our classes whose parents are welcome to attend

 - Friday - Celebration assembly.
 On Fridays assembly is in the afternoon, before pickup, where children are given certificates to celebrate their achievements in school.
-Some of these assemblies are given up for 'Class Assemblies' which are performed for the parents of those children.

 KS1 children have a morning break, lunch break, and one afternoon break.